Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 Go back and read that again.
 Building a successful membership site is not easy.
 It’s nearly impossible if you go out and try to make your interest, hobby, or passion the topic of your content-based site.
 Use free tools like Google’s Keyword Tool or Google Trends to see what people are searching for then give it to them.

-REAL LIFE EXAMPLE: Just this past week I noticed a new product on Clickbank about some game called Farmville.
-I have no idea what it is, who is interested in playing it, or anything about the game, but I know there are several new membership sites selling Farmville Cheats or Farmville Secrets that are making a killing right now.
+REAL LIFE EXAMPLE: A few years ago we noticed a new product on Clickbank about some game called Farmville.
+We had no idea what it was, who would be interested in playing it, or anything about the game, but we know there are several new membership sites selling Farmville Cheats or Farmville Secrets that are making a killing right now.

 I could just have easily passed that by and thought, “Nobody is going to spend money on that,” for the simple reason that I had no intention of spending money on it.
 But there are people who want to spend money on it and who are spending money on it as you read this!
 That’s what I love about the internet and content-based membership sites specifically.